zdravkoggeorgiev/WcfSortTest/README.md

 ### About sorting big data
 * Planned to switch Sorting Items container, when items become too many, to leave In-Memory container, and to start use file system too.
 * File-system store is not yet implemented.

+### Style Convention is like one my last project
+> It has rare-to-use in C# patterns, like underscored private members.
+This can easily be adjusted, when i see your code.